How to implement batch normalization in a TensorFlow model?

 2 answers

-by monroe.bahringer , a year ago
+by monroe.bahringer , 2 years ago

 @wayne.swaniawski